affinda/affinda-python/docs/models.md

 with requests where wait: True.
 - `enable_validation_tool`: If true, the document will be viewable in the Affinda Validation Tool.
 Set to False to optimize parsing speed.
+- `use_ocr`: If true, the document will be treated like an image, and the text will be extracted using OCR.
+If false, the document will be treated like a PDF, and the text will be extracted using the parser.
+If not set, we will determine whether to use OCR based on whether words are found in the document.
+- `warning_messages`:

 <a id="models._models.DocumentEditRequest"></a>